presleyp/Speriment/README.md

 - distribution of text and resources to pages on a per-participant basis.
 This uses `banks` defined in a block or the experiment, and `SampleFrom` objects in place of the string to be sampled from a bank.
+- self-paced reading.
+Each `Item` will have a list of `Page`s presenting a portion of a sentence.

 ###How do I run an experiment?
 You'll still need to follow all of the [instructions for using PsiTurk](psiturk.readthedocs.org).